 Words to remember: Canadian newsmakers have their say on COVID-19

-A look at some of the top quotes from on Sunday in relation to COVID-19 in Canada:
+A look at some of the top quotes from Monday on COVID-19 in Canada:

-"I was like, 'Oh yeah, okay, fine.'
-Because there's an arrogance to humanity that we couldn't possibly be taken to our knees by a virus, like we know so much more than they knew a hundred years ago, right?
-And here we are." — Health Minister Patty Hajdu, recalling her time when she first started in Thunder Bay public health unit.
-The epidemiologist there kept warning that the globe was due for "the big one."
+"We may see the light at the end of the tunnel but we must continue to do everything we can to win the battle against the virus.
+We must also prepare the restart of our economy." — Quebec Premier Francois Legault, referencing what he considers encouraging provincial numbers.

 ———